 A cheeky winger with an eye for the spectacular, Stephen Hunt joined Brentford in 2001 having risen through the youth ranks at Crystal Palace.
 The Irishman would become a key cog in the Brentford machine, racking up over a century of appearances for a return of 29 goals.
-First published in Bees, the Brentford official matchday programme, Stephen sheds light on his four years in West London.
+First published in BEES, the Club's official matchday programme, Stephen sheds light on his four years in West London.

 Game in red and white

 I remember wearing a baggy jersey which was the fashion at the time.
-As a young guy I was fearless; I never really had any nerves about what was around the corner, it was just a case of getting out there and playing at 100 miles an hour.
+As a young guy I was fearless, I never really had any nerves about what was around the corner, it was just a case of getting out there and playing at 100 miles an hour.
 Looking back now I was very raw at that stage – blinkered is the word I’d use.
 I always tracked back though which is why I think Steve Coppell had a lot of faith in me.

 Goal for Brentford

 My first real memory from my time at the Club is scoring at Bournemouth.
 We had some injuries ahead of that trip so I was given an opportunity.
 I remember Steve Coppell on the Friday saying: “Steven, you’re going to win the game for us tomorrow.”
 I was aware that Steve had faith in me, but I genuinely thought he’d gone cuckoo at that point!
 He’d targeted their right-back and disabled my defensive duties for the day – I was told to go against the full-back as often as possible and see what I could do.
 That was indicative of Steve’s faith in me throughout my career – to give me that freedom and say those words to a player who at that point was yet to score a professional goal.
 In the end I scored two goals, got all excited and two-footed someone right in front of the dugouts.
 It was my only sending off during a 17-year career.

 Time you felt like a professional